confluentinc/event-streaming-patterns/docs/event-source/database-write-through.md

 ## Considerations
 - This pattern is a specialization of the [Event Source Connector](event-source-connector.md) that guarantees that all state changes represented in an [Event Source](../event-source/event-source.md) are captured in an [Event Streaming Platform](../event-stream/event-streaming-platform.md).
-- The processing guarantees (cf. "Guaranteed Delivery") to choose from—e.g., at-least-once, exactly-once—for the CDC data flow depend on the CDC and Database technology utilized.
+- The processing guarantees (cf. "Guaranteed Delivery") to choose from — e.g., at-least-once, exactly-once — for the CDC data flow depend on the CDC and Database technology utilized.
 - There is a certain delay until changes in the source database table are available in the CDC-ingested event stream.
 The amount of the delay depends on a variety of factors, including the features and configuration of the Event Source Connector.
 In many typical scenarios the delay is less than a few seconds.
 - [Events](../event/event.md) typically require the row key to be used as the Kafka event key (aka record/message key), which is the only way to ensure all [Events](../event/event.md) for the same DB table row go to the same Kafka topic-partition and are thus totally ordered.
 They also typically model deletes as tombstone events, i.e. an event with a non-null key and a null value.
 By ensuring totally ordered events for each row, consumers see an eventually-consistent representation of these events for each row.